Abderrahman-a/Predict-the-orbit-of-the-James-Webb-space-telescope-with-a-quantum-algorithm---Herman-Kolden/README.md

 - Task 2: Aplitude Encoding
 - Task 3: Quantum teleportation

-There also a presentation (in PDF and PPTX formats), in the main directory (Challenge-Solution), containing a short description of tasks 1, 2 and 3, plus the entire description of task 4.
+There is also a presentation (in PDF and PPTX formats), in the main directory (Challenge-Solution), containing a short description of tasks 1, 2 and 3, plus the entire description of task 4.